MaglioloLeonardo/MicroserviceSSNPlatform/README.md

 # TASSProject – Backend

-Monorepo containing every backend component for **TASSProject**, a micro-service platform built with Spring Boot, PostgreSQL and RabbitMQ.
-Use `docker-compose` for local hacking or deploy the very same stack to Minikube/Kubernetes with the provided manifest.
+Monorepo containing every backend component for **TASSProject**, a micro-service platform built with Spring Boot, PostgreSQL Use `docker-compose` for local hacking or deploy the very same stack to Minikube/Kubernetes with the provided manifest.

 ---